 Social media is a great tool for brands to engage in influencer marketing.
 This strategy targets a specific individual–or type of individual–who has influence over potential buyers in your industry.
 Influencers can include broadcasters, journalists, professors, analysts, and athletes–any person who has a large following in your field.

 Developing a relationship with these individuals is not as difficult as it seems.
 Twitter is the most effective platform to engage with influential people in your industry.
 This network hosts the most conversation and has a tremendous amount of shared content.
 In fact, there are 5,700 tweets sent every second.
 That gap between you and your target may be wide, but savvy Twitter use will help make up the difference.

 This first step is identifying influencers in your industry.
 Do some market research.
 Influencers are typically well-connected, vocal, and involved in the community.
 Other points to consider: How active is the influencer on Twitter?
 How often are they sharing content?
 How many followers do they have?
 I recommend generating a list containing several of these influential users and saving it for reference when you wish to engage.

 Here are seven ways to engage with influencers on Twitter:

-1. General Interaction: Retweet, favorite, and reply to influencers from your brand's account.
+Retweet, favorite, and reply to influencers from your brand’s account.
 When retweeting, make sure the content is relevant to your audience as well.
-(Tip: create a twitter list)
+(Tip: create a Twitter list)

-5. Twitter Chats: Find and participate in relevant Twitter chats surrounding your brand's field.
+Find and participate in relevant Twitter chats surrounding your brand’s field.
 This is a great way to make connections.
 From here, not only can you find new influencers, but you can invite current individuals from your list to join.
-(Don’t know where to find relevant Twitter Chats?
-Here is a master list)

 With these simple, yet effective techniques, you can widen your target audience, build your customer base, and make lasting relationships in your industry.
 Twitter makes bridging the influencer gap fun and easy!